kerryb/tennis-tdd/README.md

     score should be shown as “Deuce”.
   * Sets and matches are out of scope.

+There are tests (in `test/tennis_scorer_web/live/scoreboard_live_test.exs`) which fully cover the initial functionality, but they are all run against the LiveView, which is also where all the business logic currently resides.

 To run the tests, just run `make`.

 To start your Phoenix server: